portworx/px-docs/release-notes/rel-notes-priv.md

 * Volume create command additions to include volume clone command and integrate snap commands
 * Improved snapshot workflows
+  * Group snapshots
+  * Clones - full volume copy created from a snapshot
+  * Changes to snapshot CLI.
+See Snapshot CLI reference guide
+  * Creating scheduled snapshots policies per volume

-* Improved resync performance when a node is down for a long time and restarted
+* Improved resync performance when a node is down for a long time and restarted with accumulated data in the surviving nodes
 * Improved performance for database workloads by separating transaction logs to a seperate device
 * https support for API end-points
 * Portworx Open-Storage scaling groups support for AWS ASG - Workflow improvements